 The official opening in 1952 was performed by MR. H. M. Medland (Plymouth) chairman of the Plymouth South Devon and East Cornwall Management Committee.

 For the next 18 years, the home played host to many births and with today many proclaiming their pride in being an Old Tree baby.
-However by the 1970’s, and a requirement to reduce costs, the maternity home was closed down in 1976, and the house was sold off to again become a private home to which it has remained to this day.
+However by the 1970s, there was a requirement to reduce costs, and the maternity home was closed down in 1976, and the house was sold off to again become a private home to which it has remained to this day.

 Photo’s from Zoopla.